jmd-dk/concept/concept/docs/tutorial/installation.rst

    The initial ``bash`` is required regardless of your shell

 The installation will take an hour or two.
-You can kill the installation at any time --- it will pick up from where it left off if you reenter the installation command.
+You can kill the installation at any time --- it will pick up from where it left off if you re-enter the installation command.

+For full documentation on the installation process, consult :doc:`Installation </installation>`.